electricimp/ElectricImp-Sublime/README.md

 **Note** The plug-in requires Node.js 4.0 or above.**

-Please follow [instructions](https://nodejs.org/en/download/package-manager/) to install Node on your machine.
+Please follow [there instructions](https://nodejs.org/en/download/package-manager/) to install Node on your machine.

 ### Install the Builder Node.js Module